Kung Fu Panda: Legends of Awesomeness: Development

 The series was DreamWorks Animation's second co-production with Nickelodeon.
 The two companies previously partnered on The Penguins of Madagascar.

 The show's musical score is done by the Track Team, most Chinese musical instruments including erhu, zhonghu, gaohu, bawu, hulusi, xiao, dizi, guqin, sanxian, suona, guanzi, xun etc. by well-known multi-instrumentalist Hong Wang.
 In addition, Sifu Kisu was the martial arts consultant for the show as he was on the Avatar: The Last Airbender series.

-Broadcast and home media
+Broadcast

 Kung Fu Panda: Legends of Awesomeness took part in Nickelodeon's revamp to their cartoon season on TV.
 As an early promotion, Po was featured in a Nickelodeon bumper alongside other characters.
 On July 23, an exclusive sneak peek of the show was shown at the 2011 San Diego Comic-Con, with producers and members of the voice cast present at the panel.
 A sneak peek episode was released for the DVD / Blu-ray release for Kung Fu Panda 2 on December 13, 2011.
 In addition, two sneak preview episodes aired (one on September 19, 2011, and another on October 21, 2011) before the official premiere of the show.
 In June 2018, it was announced that the series will stream on Hulu.